10Kft/10kft-api/source/includes/_approvals.md

 POST /api/v1/approvals
 ```

 Approvals are not created or updated directly.
-Rather, approvable records are submitted or approved through a POST request to `/api/v1/approvals`. **Note that only administrators and project managers can approve time and expenses, which means that API users can only submit time and expenses, but not approve.**
+Rather, approvable records are submitted or approved through a POST request to `/api/v1/approvals`. **Note that only administrators and portfolio editors can approve time and expenses, which means that API users can only submit time and expenses, but not approve.**

 ##### Required parameters: